ISISComputingGroup/ibex_developers_manual/Creating-a-windows-10-instrument-PC-using-VHDs.md

 The configuration files for MDT are not currently available as they are stored on a special server; these should be made available generally as it currently means we are unable to build a new machine easily.

 The current build process creates a windows 10 image which should have the operating system + required software other than ibex installed (e.g. labview, nport, 7-zip).
-It also creates empty folders for Apps, Settings and Var - these are placeholders for where the VHDs are mounted, but need to be deleted as they will be replaced by VHDs.
+It also creates empty folders for Apps, Settings and Var - these are **unused placeholders** for where the VHDs are mounted, so **they need to be deleted as they will be replaced by the IBEX VHDs**.

 # Adding IBEX VHDs to the system